- Tether was launched by Tether Limited in 2015.

 The success of Tether also attracted criticism toward it.
 Many of its detractors started raising questions about Tether’s solvency.
 The sudden rise of Tether made researchers look into the BitFinex connection of Tether.

 The worst fears about a secret connection between Tether and BitFinex came to the limelight in 2017.
 This news came out with Paradise Papers in 2017, which was released by the International Consortium of Investigative Journalists.

 Tether, also known as USDT, was launched in 2015.
 As its value is pegged to the US dollar, each USDT or Tether was available for $1.
 Due to being pegged against the US dollar, Tether is comparatively stable and is always worth around $1.

 By the end of April 2017, each Tether was available for $0.926.
 It went through similar ups and downs throughout 2017 to current times.
 From May 2017 to the current month, its prices remained between $0.99 to $1.02.
 The current price of USDT is stable at $1.00 with a current market cap exceeding $17 billion.

 The Road Ahead For Tether

-Athe the same time, Tether remains true to its innovative roots as a Chinese Yuan backed Tether was introduced in the market in 2019.
-With innovation and market factors creating favorable conditions for stablecoins, we will see continuous growth ahead for Tether.
+Tether has also remained true to its innovative roots as a Chinese Yuan backed Tether was introduced in the market in 2019.
+With innovation and market factors creating favorable conditions for stablecoins, we expect to see continuous growth ahead for Tether.